AdrianTJ/bookish-journey/model/README.md

 ## 6. Trade-offs

-* One of the trade of we made is select just the ingredients, dropping the cocktail preparation and pictures, so we are limited by this.
+* One trade-offs we made is select just the ingredients, dropping the cocktail preparation and pictures, so we are limited by this.
-*
+* Other trade-offs is selecting two models, KMean Shift Clustering and Mean Shift Clustering, leaving on a side other recommendation systems.

 ## References